Parindraa/Minecraft-Linux-Bedrock-Launcher-For-Linux-Free/README.md

 Credits to TheSonicMaster for the modified launcher appimage, and the minecraft version.
 So if you want to get Minecraft Bedrock for free on Linux (Note that this is only for Arch, I might make one for Debian too).
-You have to download the 2 files in google drive, one for the app image and one for the mineraft version. https://drive.google.com/drive/folders/1LZWdGLNLFhV4L8Fmwg0uxBGxTUj85fz7 Make sure you save the files to Downloads.
+You have to download the 2 files in the releases, one for the app image and one for the mineraft version.
+ Make sure you save the files to Downloads.

 Dependencies